 - Industry Integration - Integration and optimization of industrial resources, driven by innovation, to accelerate the growth and development of the regional economy;

 - Urban Management - Integrating the essence of Chinese and Western cultures, combined with innovation to optimize the sustainability of urban ecosystems;

 - Financial Innovation - Transferring advanced financial experiences and capital resources from the world, adapting it to the local economy, to create mutually beneficial collaborations.

 Mr. Stanley Wei remarked: “Our visions and values are in line with the 7th Summit of Heads of Government of CEEC and China, we believe that together we are deepening open and pragmatic cooperation for inclusive prosperity”.
 Both parties agreed with Mr. Wei’s concept that although Bulgaria’s economy is small, Bulgaria could create a suitable Eastern Hub for cooperation with China in this part of Europe and in Europe as a whole.
-Dimitar Hristov also outlined that there is a serious market for smart technologies, innovation spaces and infrastructure, which can accelerate the transformation process of Sofia into a knowledge city.
-At the heart of this are education, science and culture, and this is the reason for creating the Cluster Sofia Knowledge City.
+Dimitar Hristov also outlined that there is a serious market for smart technologies, innovation spaces, and infrastructure, which can accelerate the transformation process of Sofia into a knowledge city.
+At the heart of this are education, science, and culture, and this is the reason for creating the Cluster Sofia Knowledge City.
 There was stated common understanding that the infrastructure investments are most successful in places where smart people live because they create a climate for attracting talent, increase the regional potential to generate innovations, and in result create new needs that have to be met with more and more investments.
-Following this meeting next step was a visit of prof. Rumen Nikolov in China, where he met Mr. Ian and both confirmed their expectation to start working on concrete project, connected with the idea of the Sofia Knowledge park Development.
+Following this meeting, the next step was a visit of prof. Rumen Nikolov in China, where he met Mr. Ian and both confirmed their expectation to start working on a concrete project, connected with the idea of the Sofia Knowledge park Development.